-Description of topic and its relevance The ability to pursue business objectives using ethical, responsible conduct that always complies with standards, regulations and legislation.
+The ability to pursue business objectives using ethical, responsible conduct that always complies with standards, regulations and legislation.

 Business integrity is a strategic choice for the Alfa Acciai Group, which is easily summarised by the company's mission: "To facilitate the growth of a sustainable business, by producing and developing steel products in line with optimal work conditions and minimising the environmental impact of our operations."

-Scope of the topic Responsible, transparent conduct impacts the Group across the Group, generating benefits in internal relationships and in relationships with external stakeholders.
+Responsible, transparent conduct impacts the Group across the Group, generating benefits in internal relationships and in relationships with external stakeholders.
 It is essential for creating a climate based on trust and mutual respect.

-The Alfa Acciai Group is fully aware that a responsible and sustainable economic strategy is essential for achieving longterm business success.
+The Alfa Acciai Group is fully aware that a responsible and sustainable economic strategy is essential for achieving long-term business success.
 As a result, the Group has established and nurtures excellent relationships with people and the communities in which its premises are situated, and is committed to always conducting business operations in line with the following values: